Skip to Content

 Will I spend the same amount of time in class?

-You can expect to spend the amount of total class time to be the same in an 8-week course as in a traditional 16-week course.
+You can expect the total class time to be the same in an 8-week course as in a traditional 16-week course.
 This may come in the form of more online work and/or longer individual class meeting times.

 Is class workload affected by the 8-week format?